arikanev/accessibility-tools/README.md

 - add speech rec as alternative option to text boxes, argparse

-# - separate accessibility tool project: TooLoud interface of some sort.
-We want it on phones or haptics.
+### - separate accessibility tool project: TooLoud interface of some sort. (phones or haptics?)